 This law is “Grandfathered” in so you can still have pre 2012 openers that do not meet this code serviced.
 We suggest that you check the safety on your garage door openers at least once a year.

-Feel free to call us for further information on garage door safety.
+Feel free to contact us for further information on garage door safety.
 We can answer your questions and if you would like we will arrange to come out and give a free inspection of your doors and openers.

 Are you looking for ventilation and pest control while maintaining security in your warehouse?
 Or, are you looking for additional bug free out-door living space without the expense of an addition to your home?
 Then, we have the answer for you.